ivan-kleshnin/unredux/4.todos-advanced/README.md

 P.S.

 Just noted that [Cycle-Onionify](https://github.com/staltz/cycle-onionify) has made the opposite API decision in almost the same case.
-Unlike many my colleagues, I'm not big on simplifying client APIs at the cost of extra complexity pouring into libraries.
+Once again – I'm not big on simplifying client APIs at the cost of extra complexity pouring into libraries.
 Probably, because I think we all should write much more libraries.